Dear Your Teen:

 I have a son who turned 14 over the summer.
 He’s been homeschooled since 6th grade.
 I’m realizing now just how emotionally immature he is.
 He is constantly wanting to hug me, hold my hand, or sit with me in my recliner.
 He’s not into girls yet.
 He’d much rather play video games or watch TV.
 He’s never been interested in sports or any other extracurricular activities.
 I’m wondering just how concerned I should be.
-Is this normal behavior, or emotionally immature?
+Is this normal behavior, or is he emotionally immature?

 Parents often lament their teenagers pulling away from them during adolescence, while also recognizing that their attempts to create distance are necessary developmental milestones on their path toward autonomy.
 Although it’s wonderful when teens want to spend time with their parents, if they always choose to do so in place of other activities, including spending time out of the house with peers, it can be a cause for concern.
 At 14 years old, we hope to see a mix of interests and activities and a desire to socialize with peers.
 In the absence of this, you’ll want to think about what might be interfering with this aspect of development.
 The answers can inform the most appropriate next steps.

 Teenagers are sensitive to actual or perceived criticism.
 It will be important to tread gently in any conversation with your son about his behavior.
 Within a neutral discussion about self-care, you might raise the importance of all behaviors that contribute to his well-being, such as sleep, physical activity, and relationships with family and non-family members alike.
 While letting him know how much you treasure your close relationship with him, you want to make sure he has plenty of chances to form other relationships, too.